Shield AI: History

 In October 2023, the company raised $200 million at $2.7 billion valuation, co-led by U.S. Innovation Technology Fund (USIT) and Riot Ventures.

 In April 2024, Shield AI's V-BAT, which at the time needed to be assisted manually during vertical landings, partially amputated three fingers of a US Navy service member, who ultimately recovered completely.
 CEO Ryan Tseng noted that restrictions on flight were imposed upon the V-BAT for several months, and stated that "the event was a surprise, and it was one that, frankly, I feel terrible about."
 Shield has since further developed V-BAT to have unassisted launch and land capabilities.

 In January 2025, Shield AI has opened an office in Kyiv to provide full support for Ukraine’s fleet of V-BAT vertical takeoff and landing drones.

-On March 4, 2025, the Chinese Ministry of Commerce placed 15 U.S. entities (including Shield AI) on its export control list, barring the export of dual-use commodities to that business.

 On March 12, 2025, Shield AI's then-current CEO Ryan Tseng was replaced by Gary Steele, a Cisco executive.
 Ryan was named subsequently as Chief Strategic Officer of Shield AI.

+On April 9, 2025, Shield AI was added to China's Unreliable Entities list which barred the company "from sourcing parts, operating, investing or visiting the country."
+President Brandon Tseng said move would not affect the company as he said it was "intentionally not reliant on China."

-In October 2025, it was announced that Shield AI will be constructing a flight test facility at the Newton City/County Airport east of Newton, Kansas.
+In October 2025, Shield AI unveiled X-BAT, the world’s first AI-piloted vertical takeoff and landing (VTOL) fighter jet.
+It’s the only platform that combines vertical takeoff and landing with a 2,000 nautical mile range, meaning it can launch from ships, islands, or austere sites — no runways or tankers required.
+Initial VTOL flights are planned for 2026, followed by all-up flight testing and operational validation in 2028 It was announced that Shield AI will be constructing a flight test facility for X-BAT at the Newton City/County Airport east of Newton, Kansas.

+In March 2026, Shield AI announced it is raising $1.5 billion in Series G funding at a $12.7 billion post-money valuation and $500 million in fixed-return preferred equity financing.
+A portion of the proceeds will support the acquisition of Aechelon Technology, Inc.